VSkin

 Why is sharing a Steam Web API key risky?

 The dangerous part is that the attacker often does not need lasting control of your account.
-Short access to create a key can be enough to set up trade substitution and wait.
+Short access to create a key can be enough to set up the substitution and wait.
 This is why the safest posture is simple: never enter or share your API key on a third-party site, and revoke any key you did not create yourself.

 Can you show a CS2 inventory without an API key?